Dermis: Dermal papillae

 The dermal papillae are part of the uppermost layer of the dermis, the papillary dermis, and the ridges they form greatly increase the surface area between the dermis and epidermis.
 Because the main function of the dermis is to support the epidermis, this greatly increases the exchange of oxygen, nutrients, and waste products between these two layers.
-Additionally, the increase in surface area prevents the dermal and epidermal layers from separating by strengthening the junction between them.
+Additionally, the increase in the surface area prevents the dermal and epidermal layers from separating by strengthening the junction between them.
 With age, the papillae tend to flatten and sometimes increase in number.

 The skin of the hands and fingers and the feet and toes is known by forensic scientists as friction ridge skin.
 It is known by anatomists as thick skin, volar skin or hairless skin.
 It has raised ridges, a thicker and more complex epidermis, increased sensory abilities, and the absence of hair and sebaceous glands.
 The ridges increase friction for improved grasping.

-Dermal papillae also play a pivotal role in hair formation, growth and cycling.

 In mucous membranes, the equivalent structures to dermal papillae are generally termed "connective tissue papillae", which interdigitate with the rete pegs of the superficial epithelium.
 Dermal papillae are less pronounced in thin skin areas.